-- 1. Use critical thinking and sound business principles to analyze and solve problems in the functional areas of recruitment, selection, training, and development of employees, compensation and benefits, employment law, and regulations. - 2.
-Provide effective written and oral communication in a business environment.
+- 1. Apply critical thinking and sound business principles to analyze and solve problems in the functional areas of recruitment, selection, training, and development of employees, compensation and benefits, employment law, and regulations. - 2.
+Demonstrate effective written and oral communication in a business environment.
 Communicate effectively in a business environment through speaking, listening, and writing. - 3.
 Demonstrate the ability to work efficiently and effectively with others in a team environment. - 4.
-Demonstrate an understanding of the development and presentation of employee training programs. - 5.
-Demonstrate the ability to develop appropriate job descriptions, and screen and interview prospective employees successfully and legally. - 6.
-Demonstrate an understanding of laws and regulations in regards to employment and employee compensation and benefits.
+Apply the major functions of management (planning, organizing, directing, controlling) to a specific management situation.